-- The Deferred Share Units may be settled by delivery by the Participant to the (a) Corporation of a notice of settlement date, substantially in the form to the DSU Award Agreement, provided that no such delivery will be required in connection with a settlement pursuant to Section 8.6(a), 8.6(b) or 8.6(c) where a specific date for settlement is set out in such Section and provided further that, for greater certainty, no Deferred Share Units may be settled before the DSU Separation Date, acknowledged by the Corporation.
+(a) The Deferred Share Units may be settled by delivery by the Participant to the Corporation, on a date prior to the DSU Separation Date, of an irrevocable notice of settlement date (which settlement date must, for greater certainty, be within the times specified in Section 8.5(b)), substantially in the form attached to the DSU Award Agreement, provided that no such delivery will be required in connection with a settlement pursuant to Section 8.6(a) or 8.6(b) where a specific date for settlement is set out in such Section and provided further that, for greater certainty, no Deferred Share Units may be settled before the DSU Separation Date, acknowledged by the Corporation.
 In the event the Corporation does not receive a notice of settlement date prior to the DSU Separation Date, the settlement date will be the DSU Separation Date.
 On settlement, the Corporation will, for each such vested Deferred Share Unit, deliver to the Participant a cash payment equal to the Market Price of one Share as of the DSU Separation Date (or a Share or any combination of cash and Shares in the sole discretion of the Board).
 No certificates for Shares issued in settlement will be issued to the Participant until the Participant and the Corporation have each completed all steps required by law to be taken in connection with the issuance of the Shares, including receipt from the Participant of payment or provision for all withholding taxes due as a result of the settlement of the Deferred Share Units.
-The delivery of certificates representing the Shares to be issued in settlement of Deferred Share Units will be contingent upon the fulfillment of any requirements contained in the DSU Award Agreement or applicable provisions of laws. - (b) Notwithstanding the foregoing, all settlements of Deferred Share Units granted to a Participant who is a Canadian Employee Taxpayer will take place (i) after the Participant's DSU Separation Date; and (ii) by December 15th of the first calendar year that commences after such time.
+The delivery of certificates representing the Shares to be issued in settlement of Deferred Share Units will be contingent upon the fulfillment of any requirements contained in the DSU Award Agreement or applicable provisions of laws.